awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-eks-example.md

 ## Add the DAG and kube\_config\.yaml to the S3 bucket<a name="eksctl-dag-bucket"></a>

 Put the DAG you created and the kube\_config\.yaml file into the S3 bucket for the Amazon MWAA environment\.
-You can put the files into the bucket using either the S3 console or the AWS CLI\.
+You can put the files into the bucket using either the S3 console or the AWS Command Line Interface\.

 ## Enable and trigger the example<a name="eksctl-trigger-pod"></a>